cornelcroi/context-lens/README.md

 ## What is Context Lens?

 Context Lens is a self-contained Model Context Protocol (MCP) server with built-in serverless vector storage (LanceDB) that brings semantic search to your AI assistant.
-Point it at any codebase, documentation, or text files - local or on GitHub - and your AI can instantly understand and answer questions about the content.
+Point it at any content - codebases, documentation, contracts, legal documents, research papers, or any text files - and your AI can instantly understand and answer questions about the content.

 **Traditional keyword search** finds files containing specific words.
 Miss the exact term?
-Miss the code.
+Miss the content.

 **Context Lens** understands meaning.
 Ask about "authentication" and find code about login, credentials, tokens, OAuth, and access control - even if those files never use the word "authentication."
+Ask about "liability clauses" in contracts and find sections about indemnification, warranties, and limitations of liability.

 ## Why LanceDB?